malaysia-ai/jupyter-gpu/ray/README.md

 ### RuntimeError: Expected all tensors to be on the same device, but found at least two devices

-This is because accelerate prepare messed up the device visibility, so we solved this with very simple patch.
+This is because accelerate mismatched the device visibility, so we solved this with very simple patch.

 Check the git commit, https://github.com/malaysia-ai/transformers/commit/e794780c91de6453d04ac28b91aacca2bcbbb18b

-Why no PR? we are too tired to follow the parent repo guidelines.
+Why no PR? we are too tired 🤗🤗🤗🤗.

-We also added a lot of `print` statements during the debug and lazy to remove it back, 🤗
+We also added a lot of `print` statements during the debug and lazy to remove it back,

 ```text
 0|bash run-5b  | (RayTrainWorker pid=6522) accelerator.backward after